mitogen-hq/mitogen/docs/howitworks.rst

 and feed it to a Python interpreter.
-Since we would like to avoid writing an error-prone shell fragment to implement this, and since we must avoid writing to the remote machine's disk in case it is read-only, the Python process started on the remote machine by ``econtext`` immediately forks in order to implement the decompression.
+Since we would like to avoid writing an error-prone shell fragment to implement this, and since we must avoid writing to the remote machine's disk in case it is read-only, the Python process started on the remote machine by Mitogen immediately forks in order to implement the decompression.